 At least 50% of the investments held in the Portfolio will be in companies that have a strong ESG Materiality rating.
-Only investments in companies that have strong ESG materiality ratings are considered as aligned practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-Asset allocation describes the share of investments in specific assets. with the environmental and/or social characteristics promoted by the Portfolio.
+Only investments in companies that have strong ESG materiality ratings are considered as aligned with the environmental and/or social characteristics promoted by the Portfolio.
 Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using its own research, or engage with companies that have low ESG Materiality ratings for improvement, in order to achieve this 50% minimum commitment.